paulfilkin/mAT/README.md

 - **menu/SubMenuTools.ahk**: Contains the items for the Tools submenu.
 - **menu/SubMenuScripting.ahk**: Contains the items for the Scripting submenu.
 - **ico/index.ahk**: Defines the paths to the icons used in the menus.

+## Credits

+The credit for how to use AutoHotKey version 2 to create a menu like this goes to Ulrich Klug and the video he created here - [AutoHotKey Version 2 PopUpMenu](https://www.youtube.com/watch?v=CNDnbEPCBfI&t=153s).
+The tutorial he created in this video was totally enlightening and made it very easy for me to put this together.
+The changes I made to the code he explained were minimal and mostly around mechanisms for running my powershell scripts that required admin rights, and a small change to the tray features.